 New to the APIA?

-Of nearly 500 Licensed Private Investigators (LPI), over one fourth are members of APIA.
+With more than 500 Licensed Private Investigators (LPI), over one fourth are members of APIA.
 Every LPI is invited to join APIA.
 To be a Full Member, one must possess a current Alabama Private Investigators License issued by the APIB.
-Associate Members are professionals in related fields, such as police investigators, paralegals, non-licensed investigators that work for corporations and law firms.
+Associate Members are professionals in related fields, such as police investigators, paralegals, non-licensed investigators that work for corporations and law firms and is offered to students as well.

 The APIA holds a seat on the APIB (the licensing regulatory board) and works with them to insure protection of the consumers (public or corporate) and to maintain the highest standards of our industry.
 We are assisting in upgrading the current licensing law, and encourage every licensed investigator to participate by joining today.
 Let your voice be heard, and be a part of your professional peer group.